EngMohamedGhanam/CNN_optimization/README.md

 These plots are saved as:
 - `models/training_metrics.png` (original model)
-- `models/optimized_training_metrics.png` (optimized model)
+- `models/pyswarm_training_metrics.png` (PySwarm model)

 ## Pre-trained Models

 If you don't have data for training, the system will check for pre-trained models:
 - Original model: `models/dog_cat_cnn_best.pth`
-- Optimized model: `models/optimized_dog_cat_cnn_best.pth`
+- PySwarm model: `models/pyswarm_dog_cat_cnn_best.pth`

 ## Performance Comparison

-The comparison GUI allows you to visually compare the performance of the original and optimized models.
+The comparison GUI allows you to visually compare the performance of the original and PySwarm-optimized models.
 It displays:
 - Predictions from both models
 - Confidence levels for both models
 - Accuracy statistics

-The optimized model typically achieves:
+The PySwarm-optimized model typically achieves:
 - Higher accuracy
 - Better generalization
-- Faster inference time (depending on the optimized architecture)
+- More efficient architecture (depending on the optimization results)

 ## Conclusion

-This project demonstrates the power of PySwarm optimization for finding optimal hyperparameters for CNN architectures.
+This project demonstrates the power of PySwarm optimization for finding optimal parameters for CNN architectures.
 By using Particle Swarm Optimization, we can automatically discover model configurations that outperform manually designed architectures.